–Originally posted on this linkedIn post and now moved to WordPress–

 Container technology increasing the Portability?

 Docker evangelists claim that Docker images will work the same way in every environment, be it on the developer’s laptop, be it on a production server.
-Never say again: “on my laptop, it is working fine, though”.
+Never say again: “It does not work in production?
+It works fine on on my development PC, though”.
 If you are starting a container, you can be sure all libraries in compatible versions are included.

 Okay, along the DDDocker series, you will see that this statement remains a vision to be fulfilled by certain careful measures.
 One of the topics I stumbled over, is the topic of network connectivity and HTTP proxies.
 Docker commands as well as Cluster technologies like CoreOS depend on Internet connectivity to public services like Docker Hub and Cluster Discovery Services per default.
 In case of the discovery services, this is aggravated by the fact that the discovery services protocol does not yet support HTTP proxies.

-As a solution of the cluster discovery problem behind a HTTP proxy, a cluster discovery agent could be included in the image.
+E.g. I have found on this blog post, that CoreOS (a clustered Docker container platform) requires a discovery agent that can be reached without passing any HTTP proxy.
+As a solution of this cluster discovery problem behind a HTTP proxy, a cluster discovery agent could be included in the image.
 Or the cluster discovery agent can be automatically installed and configured by automation tools like Vagrant, Chef, Puppet or Ansible.
 In both cases, the docker (CoreOS) host cluster does not need to access the public cluster discovery service anymore.

 Containers are getting social